How To Get an SBA Restaurant Loan in 6 Steps

 Step 1: Create a Business Plan

 A business plan is a document that summarizes the key aspects of your business and how it intends to achieve its goals.
-No standard format exists, but these documents commonly cover financial projections, marketing plans, sales strategies, competitor analysis, and more.
+No standard format exists, but these documents commonly cover basic company and management details, financial projections, marketing plans, sales strategies, competitor analysis, product or service details, and more.
+This document is typically required as part of an SBA loan application.

-Use our SBA business plan guide and template to create a thorough plan specific to your business.
-While many lenders will require this document as part of getting an SBA loan, it can also serve as a helpful tool for yourself to ensure that no critical aspects of your business have been overlooked.
+There is no standard format you have to follow when creating your business plan, but it can also serve as a helpful tool for yourself to ensure that no critical aspects of your business have been overlooked.

-Additional items to consider that are specific to the restaurant industry can include:
+Additional items to consider that are specific to the restaurant industry can include the following:

 - Historical trends for customer food preferences